Quinny/WordleSolver/README.md

 # WordleSolver

 A solver for the [wordle](https://www.powerlanguage.co.uk/wordle/) game.
+Solves all words in an average 3.8 guesses.

 ## How to use